-Use a comfortable grip with good control when holding pens and pencils.
+Use a comfortable grip with good control

 Start taking part in some group activities which they make up for themselves, or in teams.

 Be increasingly independent as they get dressed and undressed, eat using a knife and fork and meet own care needs such as brushing teeth and toileting.